AteamVentures/CREATABLE_D3/Firmware/Marlin/Firmware Change History.md

 Ver.
 1.1.1

 - When get serial data, reset the heat-hold-count.
-- Change default heat-hold-time from 10 minutes to 30 minutes.
+- Change the default heat-hold-time from 10 minutes to 30 minutes.

 Ver.
 1.1.0